annaesvensson/yellow-help/1-en/api-for-developers.md

 ---

-Extension for creating a shortcut:
+Extension for creating a custom shortcut:

 ``` php
 <?php